HB-1139

 Plain Language

-Covered entities must provide written disclosures to the applicable state agency — the Division of Insurance, the Department of Human Services, or the Department of Health Care Policy and Financing — identifying: which utilization review functions use AI, at what points in the process AI is used, the human oversight process including reviewer qualifications and whether humans must approve adverse determinations, and the process for maintaining audit records demonstrating compliance.
-This is a proactive regulatory filing obligation — covered entities must submit the information without waiting to be asked.
+Covered entities must submit written disclosures to their applicable state regulator — the Division of Insurance, Department of Human Services, or Department of Health Care Policy and Financing — identifying: which utilization review functions use AI, at what points in the process AI is deployed, the human oversight process including reviewer qualifications and whether a human must approve adverse determinations, and the process for maintaining audit records sufficient to demonstrate compliance.
+This is a proactive regulatory submission — entities must provide these disclosures without waiting for a request.

 Statutory Text